-- No center met all category 1 requirements for a 2-star rating.
-No items were scored as met by more than 17% of providers. - Data for a high number of facilities was excluded (i.e., scored "not applicable") across several items.
+- ▶ No center met all category 1 requirements for a 2-star rating.
+No individual item was scored as met by more than 17% of providers. - ► Data for a high number of facilities was excluded (i.e., scored "not applicable") across several items.

 Four items in particular had high rates of exclusion (e.g., 86% excluded for volunteer and substitute caregiver orientation).
+This suggests these items are not consistently contributing information to provider scores as currently written.

+➤ Several item-level indicators (i.e., criteria that contribute to item scoring) are difficult to consistently capture based on typical personnel files (i.e., requires information many people do not document).

+2019 Executive Summary: Strengthening Texas Rising Star Study Page 6 ------ -- --------

+These include:

-This suggests these items are not consistently contributing information to provider scores as currently written. - Several item-level indicators (i.e., criteria that contribute to item scoring) are difficult to consistently capture based on typical personnel files (i.e., requires information many people do not document), including: - Years of experience within a TRS or TRS-recognized nationally accredited center - Years of experience within licensed or registered child care facility - Current job status (e.g., difficult to track transitions between full time, part time, substitute, volunteer) - Category 1 is time-intensive for assessors to score.
+- Years of experience within a TRS or TRS-recognized nationally accredited center - Years of experience within a licensed or registered child care facility - Current job status (e.g., difficult to track transitions between full time, part time, substitute, volunteer)

+▶ Category 1 is time intensive for assessors to score.

 On average, it required 30-40 minutes per caregiver/director for study assessors to review related documents.
 Record review may approach 90 minutes for early childhood professionals with extensive years of experience and documentation.
-When TECPDS was used to facilitate scoring, time estimates dropped to 10-15 minutes. - The study team developed worksheets that better facilitate the scoring of the items, which improved the thoroughness and accuracy of review. - Many of the key elements required for category 1 were more easily scored using TECPDS individual profile reports of staff qualifications and training than direct review of personnel files.
-The authors recommend increasing integrity of category 1 scores by relying on TECPDS individual profile reports to reduce scoring errors, ensure authenticity of documents related to staff qualifications and training, and if desired, automating scoring of items based on TECPDS data. - We recommend to revise or remove item-level indicators that: - have a high rate of N/A scores, unless the indicator is strongly supported by theory and/or evidence;
+When the Texas Early Childhood Professional Development System (TECPDS) was used to facilitate scoring, time estimates dropped to 10-15 minutes.
+The study team developed worksheets that better facilitate scoring of the items, which improved the thoroughness and accuracy of review.

+► Many of the key elements required for category 1 were more easily scored using TECPDS individual profile reports of staff qualifications and training than direct review of personnel files.

+The authors recommend increasing integrity of category 1 scores by relying on TECPDS individual profile reports to reduce scoring errors, ensure authenticity of documents related to staff qualifications and training, and if desired, automate scoring of items based on TECPDS data.

+▶ We recommend to revise or remove item-level indicators that:

-- do not differentiate provider quality (i.e., highly skewed scores), which will lessen the burden on providers and assessors and reduce the amount of time required to complete an assessment; and - are inconsistently captured and available for review.
-Conversely, setting new field expectations and norms for including this information in routine document issuing and management practices.
+- have a high rate of N/A scores, unless the indicator is strongly supported by theory and/or evidence; - do not differentiate provider quality (i.e., highly skewed scores), which will lessen the burden on providers and assessors and reduce the amount of time required to complete an assessment; and - are inconsistently captured and available for review.
+Conversely, TRS could set new field expectations and norms for including this information in routine document issuing and management practices.